Yahweasel/aokv/README.md

 `aokvr.js` exposes `AOKVR` with only the reading side (`AOKVR.AOKVR`), and `aokvw.js` exposes `AOKVW` with only the writing side (`AOKVW.AOKVW`).
-You can also import this module as `"aokv/read"` to get only the reading side, and `"aokv/write"` to get only the writing side.
+You can also import this module as `"aokv/read"` to get only the reading side, or `"aokv/write"` to get only the writing side.